Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

 This gull is susceptible to human disturbance and predation throughout its breeding cycle.
-It avoids mammalian predators by selecting small islands exposed to winter washovers which prevent establishment of permanent mammal populations.
+It avoids mammalian predators by selecting small islands exposed to winter washovers that prevent establishment of permanent mammal populations.
 Colony and nest-site selection is a compromise between nesting on islands high enough to avoid tidal flooding and small and low enough to avoid predation and competition with larger gulls.

 After an extensive period of postbreeding wandering up and down the coast, East Coast Laughing Gulls migrate south down the Atlantic and Gulf coasts to South America; Pacific Coast breeders disperse northward to the Salton Sea in southern California and migrate south to winter from southern Mexico to Peru.
 Here the birds seek habitats similar to those chosen on their breeding grounds—harbors, estuaries, and coastal lagoons.
 Many remain in the southern United States during the winter, feeding on fish, crustaceans, worms, carrion, and garbage.